facebookresearch/Geographic_Generalization/README.md

 - [x] configs managed using Hydra
 - [x] logging using Weights and Biases
 - [x] includes unit testing using PyTest
+- [x] includes logging of a few sample validation examples with model predictions
 - [x] snapshot of code (so you can develop while jobs runs) based on [Matt Le's Sync Code](https://fb.workplace.com/groups/airesearchinfrausers/posts/1774890499334188/?comment_id=1774892729333965&reply_comment_id=1775084782648093)